 - How businesses can use Transformation Maps in their strategic business planning and implementation processes;

-- The need to intentionally connect business strategies to execution activities;
+- The need to intentionally connect business process improvement strategies to execution activities;

 - How to harness the opportunities that digital transformation provides for improved business performance; and

 - The use of Target Operating Models and how they assist with driving successful business transformation.

 We now turn our attention to business process improvement and how you can use it to improve your business performance.

 Business process improvement is about helping you improve your business performance and customer experiences by identifying, analyzing and improving business processes.
 Much of its focus is on removing non-value adding activities and costs and improving the efficiency and effectiveness of processes.

 Traditionally, business process improvement (BPI) has been about making radical changes to the business.
 However, the principles and approaches can be used to make incremental and continuous improvements, and, in doing so, create a more responsive organization.